junlarsen/LearnTerra/backend/README.md

 The backend also built with Typescript is running an ExpressJS server and acts like a basic REST-ful API.

+The backend contains a sample game in the /storage folder.

 ## Deployment

 Development and deployment is ran using the same command.